inside.ewu.edu

 Program Options

-The History Program offers a Minor (20 credits), a Major with Minor (55 credits), and a stand-alone Major (70 credits).
-In the History major, students take broad survey courses on Geographic regions (U.S., Europe, World), before concentrating their upper-division coursework in two or more Thematic areas (Empires and Colonialism; Public and Digital History; Culture, Race and Gender; Science, Technology and the Environment; Global Economies, Exchange, and Conflict).
-All History majors take a corner-stone course HIST 290, complete a hands-on experiential learning requirement, and finish with a capstone course HIST 490.
+The History Program offers a Minor (20 credits) and a Major (63-65 credits).
+In the History major, students take broad survey courses on geographic regions (U.S., Europe, World), before concentrating their upper-division coursework that will hone their skills in research, writing and historiography (the approaches historians have taken to understanding issues and events).
+All History majors take two corner-stone courses - HIST 290 and HIST 390, complete a hands-on experiential learning requirement, and finish with a capstone course HIST 490.

 Students interested in studying History should consult with the History Undergraduate Advisor as soon as possible.